 - Pass or fail the build based on the results

-I created a new benchmark-ftl
+I created a new benchmarks-ftl

 job to run my tests: